Nisha318/Nisha318.github.io/_posts/2026-05-31-container-security-starts-before-the-cloud.md

 **Choose distroless early if your workload supports it.** Keeping `python:3.11-slim` in the build stage still made sense for dependency installation, but using it as my runtime image introduced unnecessary rework and additional vulnerabilities I later had to remove.

-**CVE remediation is a process, not a one-time goal.** New CVEs are found all the time.
+**CVE remediation is a process, not a one-time goal.** This one was more of a reminder to me.
+New CVEs are found all the time.
 The goal isn't zero findings, but to have a mature, documented response to the ones you do have.

 **The pipeline becomes the enforcement mechanism.** Writing a secure Dockerfile is important, but without a pipeline that checks it on every push, you're relying on people to always make the right security choices.
 Automated, secure defaults are more reliable than expecting people to get it right every time.